-Lenyadri Ganpati Temple History
+Lenyadri Ganpati Temple – Facts

 Lord Gajanan entered this idol and stood before her a young boy with six arms and three eyes.
 His name was Girijatmaj or the son of Parvati.
 This incarnation of Lord Ganesh – Lord Girijatmaj is believed to have stayed at Lenyadri for nearly 15 years.

 Devotees believe that the Pandavas carved the caves during their exile period.
 Lenyadri Ganpati temple is south-facing and monolithic – carved out from a single rock.

 Since the Lenyadri Ganpati is rock-cut, devotees cannot circumambulate.
 However, they are free to worship the lord themselves.
 Furthermore, the main mandap is 53 feet long and interestingly there are no pillars supporting the entire structure.